The Achilles' Heel of LLMs: How Altering a Handful of Neurons Can Cripple Language Abilities: Related Work

 \section{Related Work}

-\textbf{Critical Components Analysis in LLMs.} Recent research has revealed a variety of vulnerabilities in LLMs, but most studies have focused on parameter-level rather than neuron-level analysis.
+\textbf{Critical Components Analysis in LLMs.} Recent research has revealed a variety of vulnerabilities in LLMs, but most studies have focused on parameter-level or component-level rather than neuron-level analysis.
 For example, \cite{kovaleva-etal-2021-bert} investigates weight outliers in LLMs and finds that anomalous parameters arising during pre-training can significantly affect performance when disabled. \cite{bondarenko-etal-2021-understanding} explores activation outliers that influence attention mechanisms, particularly in processing special tokens. \cite{sun2024massive} uncovers persistent, large-scale activation patterns at fixed positions across transformer layers, and \cite{Yang2024MitigatingQE} attributes such phenomena to architectural components like gated linear units.
-At the same time, studies on ``super weights'' show that individual parameters in MLP down\_proj layers can catastrophically impact model performance \citep{yu2025superweightlargelanguage}, though this line of work mainly addresses quantization rather than systematic vulnerability analysis.
-While these works together reveal important architectural sensitivities and suggest the existence of critical neurons, they fall short in two key aspects: first, there is still a lack of effective methods for accurately identifying these key neurons; second, systematic analysis of their properties and roles within the model remains unexplored.
-Our work addresses these limitations by proposing approaches to locate critical neurons and by conducting a comprehensive analysis of their functions across diverse model architectures and scales.
+At the same time, studies on ``super weights'' show that individual parameters in MLP down\_proj layers can catastrophically impact model performance \citep{yu2025superweightlargelanguage}.
+Our work goes beyond these studies by introducing a neuron-level perspective, identified the "critical neurons", and ruled out the possibility that they were scale outliers.
+We propose a Perturbation-based Causal Identification framework to systematically locate these critical neurons.
+Though our work may appear similar to that of \cite{yu2025superweightlargelanguage}, it is fundamentally different in the following aspects: (1) Disruption strength: Their weight-level perturbations only reduce accuracy, whereas our neuron-level lesions cause a complete loss of language capability; (2) Methodological applicability: Their identification process requires manual observation, while our automated Perturbation-based Causal Identification framework provides a reproducible and engineering-ready pipeline; (3) Multi-neuron interaction: Their analysis does not examine interaction effects, whereas we reveal a phase-transition phenomenon triggered only by collective neuron disruption; (4) Research unit: They study parameters, whereas we analyze neurons; (5) Discovery process: Our findings emerge from analyzing functional collapse patterns, which reveal sharp phase transitions when coordinated neuron groups are disrupted.